Note: this post has been updated in September 2020

 Vegetable fats comprise of 43% of your daily intake, and come from food sources such as avocado, nuts, olive oil and coconut oil.

 This diet is more than just eating plant-based foods.
 It promotes balance and a holistic lifestyle.
 There are lots of do’s and don’ts in this diet and some macrobiotic dieters even go further than just following diet guidelines.
 Some do not even use electricity; therefore, they do not have an electric stove or fridge.

 The macrobiotic dieter likes to eat whole foods, free from pesticides, to obtain the ‘energy’ in the foods.
 Whole grains are the mainstay in this diet, followed by vegetables.
 Of course, fruit is allowed and so too are nuts.

-You can also eat a small amount of fish, but only if it is freshly caught.
+You can also eat a small amount of fish, but only if it is fresh caught.

 In this diet, you will typically be eating fresh fruits and vegetables while making sure that all other foods are in their closest natural state.
 This is because proponents of the raw food diet believe that the process of cooking destroys most of the natural nutrients that the food contains.
 Therefore, you will find yourself eating more foods that require less or no cooking at all.

 This diet has a high fruit inclusion, such as bananas, avocado, apple, young coconut, lemon and blueberries.
 Vegetable staples include celery, bell peppers, spinach, kale, lettuce, tomato and zucchini, however they are not limited to these.